Alex13832/algo/doc/algo_graph.md

 ### Examples

-The weights are the Euclidean distance betwen two nodes.
+_The Euclidean distance betweean a pair of nodes is used as weight._

 ![Mst in 1](images/mst1.png) ![Mst in 2](images/mst2.png)